consuldemocracy/consuldemocracy/docs/en/installation/macos.md

 At this point we're supposed to have postgres correctly installed and a default user will automatically be created (whose name will match our username).
 This user hasn't got a password yet.

 If we run `psql` we'll login into the postgres console with the default user.
-Probably it will fail since its required that a default database exists for that user.
+It will probably fail since it's required that a default database exists for that user.
 We can create it by typing:

 ```bash
 createdb 'your_username'